rxxsta/25daysofchristmas/challenges/day19_Command-Injection.md

 Let's try ending the previous command with `;` character.\
 ![pwd](https://i.imgur.com/noaYkDS.png)\
 It worked!!
-We're in the root directory.
+We're in the root directory.\
+`;` ends the statement so we can start a new command

-We can try putting in a reverse shell or just looking for user.txt.
+We can try putting in a reverse shell or just look for user.txt.

-We look for user.txt with the find command.\
+We can look for user.txt with the find command.\
 ![found](https://i.imgur.com/sKDT3EN.png)\
 Found it!